 - Evaluation rubric for reflection assignments (PDF)

-- Simulated Persons Methodology: The website is part of a project led by Eva Peisachovich, Assistant Professor in the School of Nursing.
-Visit the website to learn more about how to use simulations in the classroom, see examples, access teaching tools, and sign up for upcoming training workshops.
+- Simulated Persons Methodology: A project led by Eva Peisachovich, Associate Professor in the School of Nursing.
+Simulated Persons are persons trained to play roles designed to meet learning objectives which gives students an opportunity to formulate effective strategies and solutions for a variety of simulate scenarios.
+Visit the website to learn more about how to use this simulation approach in the classroom, see examples, access teaching tools, and sign up for upcoming training workshops.

 For additional tools and resources please contact an EE Coordinator.

 - Teaching Commons: Support and resources around course design, learning outcomes, assessment, teaching strategies, and more.
 The Teaching Commons also offers EE workshops and the EE Bootcamp, where you can learn how to implement EE in your course.

 - YU Experience Hub: Pan-university resource containing information for community partners, students and faculty members, and EE examples and testimonials.